SnowBroScott/emberhold-canonical/docs/status.md

 - ⬜ **`approved_by` accepts any adult from any parent session.** Direction resolved; build owed.
 - ⬜ **Kids read `adults_only` reward names/costs** and ⬜ **kids read `parents_only` quest details** — **same class; fix together**, *with* the own-session-vs-per-member-auth decision. **Top open security items.**
 - ⬜ **`supabase_admin` default-privilege residual** — unreachable from this connection, platform-scoped.
+- ⬜ **NEW — Forge display mode is a semi-public surface.** The garage screen is the second room-visible surface after the wall. **Injury flags and body-weight numbers must not be ambient where guests walk through.** Fine for the Drapers' own garage; a real question the day this meets strangers.

 **Dependency scan:** `npm audit` = 0 against `package-lock.json`; the real lockfile is `bun.lock`.
 Run `bun audit`.